Vatican City: Papal States

 Popes gradually came to have a secular role as governors of regions near Rome.
-They ruled the Papal States, which covered a large portion of the Italian peninsula, for more than a thousand years until the mid-19th century, when all the territory belonging to the papacy was seized by the newly created Kingdom of Italy.
+They ruled the Papal States, which covered a large portion of the Italian Peninsula, for more than a thousand years until the mid-19th century, when all the territory belonging to the papacy was seized by the newly created Kingdom of Italy.

 For most of this time, the popes did not live at the Vatican.
 The Lateran Palace, on the opposite side of Rome, was their habitual residence for about a thousand years.
 From 1309 to 1377, they lived in Avignon in France.
 On their return to Rome, they chose to live at the Vatican.
 They moved to the Quirinal Palace in 1583, after work on it was completed under Pope Paul V (1605–1621).
 In 1870, after the capture of Rome, popes have lived in the Vatican.
 Their prior residence at the Quirinal Palace was taken over by the King of Italy.

 Under Italian rule (1871–1929)

 In 1870 the pope's holdings were left in an uncertain situation when Rome was annexed by Italian forces, bringing to completion the Italian unification, after a nominal resistance by the papal forces.
 Between 1861 and 1929, the status of the pope of Rome was referred to as the "Roman Question".

-Italy made no attempt to interfere with the Holy See within the Vatican walls.
-However, it confiscated church property in many places.
+While Italy abstained from intervening within the immediate boundaries of the Vatican, the state systematically confiscated church property throughout the rest of the peninsula.
 In 1871 the Quirinal Palace was confiscated by the king of Italy and became the royal palace.
 Thereafter, the popes resided undisturbed within the Vatican walls, and certain papal prerogatives were recognized by the Law of Guarantees, including the right to send and receive ambassadors.
 The popes did not recognize the Italian king's right to rule in Rome, and they refused to leave the Vatican compound until the dispute was resolved in 1929.
 Pope Pius IX (1846–1878), the last ruler of the Papal States, was referred to as a "prisoner in the Vatican".
 Forced to give up secular power, the popes focused on spiritual issues.